This post may contain affiliate links. Learn more.

 - Durable and made to last

-Adidas’s Climalite underwear helps you to keep your cool in any situation.
+Adidas’ Climalite underwear helps you to keep your cool in any situation.
 They’re comfortable, wick moisture away from the skin, and offer excellent protection.

 Trunks, as we’ll discuss later, are a hybrid of boxer briefs and briefs, if that makes sense.
-They have the fit of a boxer brief but with (shorter) legs like regular briefs, and they’ve become a popular choice of many men.
+They have the fit of a boxer brief but with (shorter) legs like regular briefs, and they’ve become a popular choice for many men.

 Calvin Klein’s Low-Rise trunks are, in our estimation, the best trunk underwear and offer a lot regarding comfort, durability, and more.
 Made from 95% cotton and 5% elastane, these trunks feature a high-cut leg and a waistband that sits at the hip.

 The cotton blend of these trunks is soft and breathable and has a nice “stretch” that adapts to your body’s shape without bunching up.
-The elastic waistband is also comfortable and doesn’t pinch like waistbands on cheaper quality men’s underwear.
+The elastic waistband also is comfortable and doesn’t pinch like waistbands on cheaper-quality men’s underwear.

 - Comfortable cotton blend